jtherrmann/lisp-in-c/README.md

 - `<` returns whether the first number is less than the second.
 - `int?`, `symbol?`, `pair?`, `list?`, `null?`, and `function?` are type predicates.
+- `print-weakrefs` prints the list of weak references.
+- `print-env` prints the contents of the hash table that represents the global environment; if given a parameter other than `f`, it also prints the index of each bucket.

 ## Pre-defined Lisp functions

 - `and`, `or`, and `not` perform boolean logic.
 - `<=`, `>`, `>=`, and `=` compare numbers.

+## Special variables

+- If `stack-output` is set to a value other than `f`, the interpreter displays debugging output when objects are pushed to or popped from the garbage collection stack.
+- If `gc-output` is set to a value other than `f`, the interpreter displays debugging output when the garbage collector runs.

 ## Garbage collection